This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 You can view online some of the items that Lyme has in it's collection.
 The site catalogues approximately three-quartes of a million National Trust objects with more being added daily.

 An outdoor adventure is always just around the next pond, tree or hill at Lyme Park.
 Go on a walk barefoot across the lawn, fly kites on Cage Hill or play pooh sticks on the streams.
-Ask at the Information Centre when you arrive for some pointers and to collect your scrapbook to record your adventures
+Pop into the Information Centre to start your adventure.